-LOWBROOK ACADEMY PUPIL PREMIUM GRANT EXPENDITURE Report for: 2016/17
+LOWBROOK ACADEMY PUPIL PREMIUM GRANT EXPENDITURE

+Report for: Review of 2016/17 & Planned Provision for 2017/18

 Pupil Premium Funding Information

 In 2011, the Government introduced Pupil Premium Funding to raise achievement among disadvantaged children.
 Pupil Premium Funding is allocated to children from low-income families who are currently known to be eligible for free school meals (FSM) in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.
 The Government decided that eligibility for the Pupil Premium Funding in 2012-13 was to be extended to pupils who have been eligible for FSM at any point in the last 6 years.